crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 We will be asking workers to label images for us, similar to how [Fei-Fei Li created ImageNet](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/).

 In this assignment, you will ask workers to classify images on whether or not the image depicts a wedding.
 These images will be representative of both Western and Indian cultures.
-You will create two HITs – the first HIT will be completed by workers located in the US and the second HIT will be completed by workers located in India.
-Your results from both HITs will be used in the following HW5 assignment, in which you will train a classifier solely on the US-based results and another classifier solely on the India-based results.
+You will create three HITs.
+The first HIT will be a small task with 17 sample images and is intended to be completed as a tutorial for students to learn how to make a HIT.
+The other two HITs will be completed with a larger dataset of wedding images.
+The second HIT will be completed by workers located in the US and the third HIT will be completed by workers located in India.
+Your results from these two HITs will be used in the following HW5 assignment, in which you will train a classifier solely on the US-based results and another classifier solely on the India-based results.
 During HW5, you can observe the differences in the two classifiers.

 ## Creating your first HIT

 Let's get started with creating your first HIT on MTurk.
+Again, this HIT is intended to be completed as a tutorial for students to learn how to correctly make a HIT on Amazon Turk.
 After logging into your requester account, go to the Create Tab and then click [New Project](](https://requester.mturk.com/create/projects/new)).
 We'll be labeling images, so you can start with the default Image Classification template (shown below).

 <img src="images/requester-step-1a.png" alt="Click on the Create tab to start building a New Project" class="img-responsive" />